nicocube/knit/README.md

 		...
 	})

-Ok but this is longer to write than the original, what is the interest ?
+Ok we dried the code a little but this is almost as long to write than the original.
+What is the interest ?
 Here come the fun part, you can now configure your knit to choose your implementation.

 	var knit = require('knit')
 	var fake_http = {